 Use shortcuts, like preselecting bank and source accounts and prefilling user information

-Make an informed decision about whose licence you’ll use – in most cases we strongly recommend using Tink’s licence
+Make an informed decision about– in most cases we strongly recommend using Tink’s licence

 Next to optimising the user interface, communicating the right message at the right time is key to a great UX.
 Your aim is to help the user understand what they’re being asked to do in order to achieve their goal.
 Too much content can frustrate a user, especially if they’re intent to pay is high.
 Too little, and a user may not feel sufficiently informed or secure.